iremkapucuoglu/p4b-website/content/en/docs/alphashape.md

 #### Visualization

-The isochrone itself is a shape that is derived from the routing grid using the "Marching square contour line algorithm", a computer graphics algorithm that can generate two-dimensional contour lines from a rectangular array of values [1].
+The isochrone itself is a shape that is derived from the routing grid using the "Marching square contour line algorithm", a computer graphics algorithm that can generate two-dimensional contour lines from a rectangular array of values (de Queiroz Neto et al. 2016).
 This algorithm transforms the grid from a 2D array to a shape to visualize or analyzed.
 An illustration of 2D image processing is shown in the figure.

 <img src="\images\docs\technical_documentation\alphashape\wiki.webp" alt="marching square" style="max-height:350px;"/>